uejun/PullReqBot/README.md

 # Slack Bot That Says GitHub Opened Pull Requests

-This bot gets opened pull requests from your github repository and post their contents to
+This bot gets opened pull requests from your github repository and post their contents to slack.
 you need golang develop environments.

 ## How to use